 ❌ Yubico Security Key NFC

-Another perfect score for USB tests and a reminder from NFC tests that none of these keys market themselves as waterproof.
+Another perfect score for USB tests and a reminder from NFC tests that none of these keys market themselves as waterproof; Although the Yubico Security Key continued to work well connected to USB after a wash cycle, NFC failed to let us log in.

 The tire test

-Although cars are not as popular for day-to-day commuting in the media capital of New York City or Freedom of the Press Foundation’s founding office in San Francisco, they're still zipping through the roads in both cities.
-Keys get misplaced, sometimes end up dropped on a driveway or even an open road.
-Even those of us commuting on bikes or public transit travel alongside heavy motorized vehicles racing right next to us and our loose pockets.
-We've already tested what would happen if the keys were to merely fall, so we figured we would also test what would happen if they were subsequently run over by a moving vehicle, by doing exactly that.
+Although cars are not as popular for day-to-day commuting in the media capital of New York City or in San Francisco, the location of the founding office for Freedom of the Press Foundation (FPF), they're still zipping through the roads in both cities.
+Keys get misplaced, sometimes end up dropped on a driveway or even on an open road.
+Even those of us who commute on bikes or public transit travel alongside heavy motorized vehicles racing right next to us and to our loose pockets.
+We've already tested what would happen if the keys were to merely fall, so we figured we’d also test what would happen if they were subsequently run over by a moving vehicle, by doing exactly that.

 Cybersecurity analyst Scott Hodnefield volunteered his Toyota Corolla for the effort at scenic Papago Park in Phoenix, a city with no shortage of car traffic.
-At roughly five miles per hour, we ran over each key once going forward and a second time in reverse.
+At roughly 5 mph, we ran over each key once going forward and a second time in reverse.

 Which keys survived our fury road, forever shiny and Chrome-compatible?